HunterTravis/FYP/README.md

 # FYP

-A repository made for our idea of A Configurable Student Portal System.
+The idea for our FYP (Final Year Project) is to develop a unified and configurable Student Portal System.